 Health Benefits of Brussels sprouts

-Wondering about Brussel sprouts calories?
+Wondering about Brussels sprouts calories?
 These babies are very low in calories.

 - High in fiber and plant protein.
 These sprouts have a good fiber content, which aids digestive health, as they help to feed the beneficial bacteria in our guts.